DavidHickman/tnris.org/content/markdown/news/2015-01-09-naip-2014-statewide-aerial-available.md

   <input class="wms-url copy-url-input form-control" type="text" readonly value="http://gis.apfo.usda.gov/arcgis/services">
 </div>

+In ArcMap, natural color (NC) imagery is the default display when you add the service.
+To view **color infrared (CIR)** imagery, under Symbology, change the Channel/Band assignment to:
+Red > Band 4
+Green > Band 1
+Blue > Band 2

 ## Acquisition Area
 **NOTE** Areas along the Texas/Mexico border that were not covered in 2012 NAIP imagery are now covered in the 2014 NAIP imagery.